crcn/mesh.js/packages/mesh-mongo-ds-bus/README.md

 mesh-mongodb is a streamable interface for the [Mongodb](https://www.mongodb.org/) library.
-See additional operation documentation here: http://meshjs.herokuapp.com/docs/database-adapters.
+See additional action documentation here: http://meshjs.herokuapp.com/docs/database-adapters.

 #### installation